 You can use the 'reload' command to refresh mysql privileges.
 The reload command tells MySQL server to reload the grant tables and refresh command flushes all tables and log files.

-Shutdown, Stop or Start MySQL server
+Shutdown, Stop, or Start MySQL server

-To stop MySQL server
+To stop the MySQL server

-To start MySQL server
+To start the MySQL server

 Kill sleeping MySQL client processes

-First find out sleeping MySQL client processes.
+First, find out sleeping MySQL client processes.
 Use the following command to identify the sleeping MySQL client process.

 Run multiple mysqladmin commands together